About

 Docker

 Run the web viewer in a minimal container — no Go installation needed.
-Mount your log directory and pass the file path.
+Mount your log directory and pass a file or directory path.

 docker run -p 8080:8080 \